Seeed-Studio/wiki-documents/docs/ODYSSEY-X86J4105-Installing-OS.md

 ## How to Upgrade the BIOS

 BIOS is also like an OS and can be upgraded to fix bugs and enhance performance of the RODYSSEY - X86J4105.
-Here is the instruction how to upgrade the BIOS verison on ODYSSEY - X86J4105:
+Here is the instruction how to upgrade the BIOS verison on ODYSSEY - X86J4105.

+### Current Latest BIOS Version and Changelog

+- Latest BIOS:

+**SD-BS-CJ41G-M-101-E 01/07/2020 14:03:11**

+1. Fix the problem of incomplete display of startup Seeed logo screen.

 ### Step 1 - Download the newest version of BIOS